 Birch is Common in very cold climates, the birch is a highly resistant wood.
 Shocks, blows, twisting—it can handle all of it.
 Yet, unlike the oak, its wood is flexible and easy to shape.
 It is used for its lovely range of colors, from cream to pale yellow, in many wooden glasses.

 Zebrano has been used by numerous cabinetmakers and artists.
 Imported from Gabon and Cameroon, it is prized for the manufacture of luxury furniture and string instruments.
 Today, this noble material is used in the manufacture of wooden glasses.

 Bamboo, although not, strictly speaking, a tree, is nevertheless used like other woods.
 Many designers have chosen this plant for its exceptional strength, flexibility, and, of course, its natural aesthetic.
 Bamboo’s environmental impact is much lower than that of most woods.
 If it is irrigated regularly and the soil is properly fertilized, bamboo can grow more than one meter a day!
 This incredible growth rate, combined with its ability to be grown almost anywhere, makes bamboo a very popular material for woodworkers.

 Rosewood is a name used for several species of tropical trees.
 Their tints range from light brown to red with darker veins.
 Very often used for musical instruments, rosewood does not split and is resistant to pressure.

-While regular acetate is made from a mixture of cotton fibre and crude oil or toxic plasticisers, bio-based acetate replaces the plasticizers and traditional pigments with organic additive, bringing pollution down to a minimum.
+While regular acetate is made from a mixture of cotton fiber and crude oil or toxic plasticizers, bio-based acetate replaces the plasticizers and traditional pigments with organic additives, bringing pollution down to a minimum.

-3D printed eyewear is one of the trends of the decade.
-Most 3d printed frames are being made from polyamide plastic, that consists mostly of caster oil.
+3D-printed eyewear is one of the trends of the decade.
+Most 3d printed frames are made from polyamide plastic, which consists mostly of castor oil.
 Although not fully biodegradable, it is a bio-plastic derived from renewable biomass sources.